bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 This type is most commonly used in neuroimaging applications.
-2. a group of images acquired within a single protocol for the purpose of improving contrast characteristics (e.g., a set of multi-echo anatomical GRE images) or calculating quantitative maps (e.g. four 3D volumes provided as an input to an MP2RAGE calculation)
+2. a group of images acquired within a single protocol for the purpose of improving contrast characteristics (e.g., a set of multi-echo anatomical GRE images) or calculating quantitative maps (e.g. four 3D volumes provided as an input to an MP2RAGE calculation).
 3. a quantitative map of which the intensities are put on an absolute scales (e.g., seconds for a T1 map).
 These images are generally produced by some mathematical operation on images from class 2.